cosmoscout/cosmoscout-vr/tools/eclipse-shadow-generator/README.md

 ./eclipse-shadow-generator --help
 ```

-Here are some other examples to get you started:
+Here are some simple examples to get you started:

 ```bash
 # This simple command creates the default eclipse shadow map of CosmoScout VR